Singapore | Issue № 2

 Singapore Swap

 • Pork belly: Available at any FairPrice, Sheng Siong, or neighbourhood wet market.
-Ask for sliced pork belly at the butcher counter for easier prep.
+Ask for sliced pork belly at the butcher counter.

 Instructions